dgamepuzzle/Unity-Maze-Generator/README.md

 # Unity-Maze-Generator
-The Scripts for a Maze Generator I created in Unity.
+A Maze Generator I created in Unity.

 It features three different algorithms: Binary Tree, Sidewinder and Recursive Backtracking.